cfengine/documentation/reference/functions/packageupdatesmatching.markdown

 [%CFEngine_function_prototype(package_regex, version_regex, arch_regex, method_regex)%]

 **Description:** Return a data container with the list of available packages matching the parameters.

-This function searches for the [unanchored][unanchored] regular expressions in the list of currently available packages.
+This function searches for the [anchored][anchored] regular expressions in the list of currently available packages.

-The return is a data container with a list of package descriptions, looking like this:
+The return is a data container with a list of package descriptions, looking like
+this:

 ```json
 [